jamfor999/worktree-ex/README.md

 # worktree.nvim

 An intelligent Neovim plugin for seamless git worktree management.
-Easily switch between worktrees, create new ones, and have your buffers automatically remapped to the corresponding files in the new worktree. master branch
+Easily switch between worktrees, create new ones, and have your buffer state automatically persisted and restored when switching contexts.

 ## Features

 - **Intelligent Worktree Detection**: Automatically detects when you're in a git worktree
 - **Seamless Switching**: Switch between worktrees with a simple keymap
-- **Buffer Remapping**: Automatically updates open buffers to point to files in the new worktree
+- **Buffer Persistence**: Automatically saves and restores your open buffers for each worktree
+- **Auto-Restore on Startup**: When opening Neovim in a worktree directory, automatically restores previously saved buffers
 - **Easy Creation**: Create new worktrees with an interactive UI
 - **Statusline Integration**: Shows current branch with git icon (lualine/heirline/custom)
 - **Click-to-Switch**: Optional click handler override for AstroNvim statusline
 - **File Explorer Support**: Automatically refreshes neo-tree when switching worktrees
-- **User Commands**: Provides `:WorktreeSwitch`, `:WorktreeCreate`, and `:WorktreeList` commands
+- **User Commands**: Provides `:WorktreeSwitch`, `:WorktreeCreate`, `:WorktreeList`, and `:WorktreeBufferClear` commands

 ## Installation